Where the four rivers ran and parted their ways

 And as the river irrigates the city drenched in light,

-The praises of the Godhead raise Mankind into flight
+The glories of the Godhead raise Mankind into flight

 Together with Creator, Father, Lover, and Redeemer,

-To unrelenting ages of abiding at his side.
+To unrelenting ages of abiding by his side.